gs-gs/svc-examples/README.md

 - **Documentation**: Embed in websites or documentation
 - **Sharing**: Distribute a complete, self-contained viewer

+## Publishing multiple catalogs

 If you want to publish multiple catalogs then it would be better to:
 1. Extract the CSS style to a separate file,
-2. Serve the HTML with server-side rendering that sets the catalog to load and stylesheet to use based on the request location.
+2. Serve the HTML with server-side rendering that sets the catalog file to load and stylesheet to use based on the request location.

-This will enable a single html file to be maintained while the presentation branded for each catalog as required.
+This will enable a single html template file to be maintained while the presentation branded for each catalog as required.

 ## About SVC